AbhishekRS4/see_before_act_for_grasping/README.md

 ## Implementation Notes
 * This repo contains the work carried out as part of the Master's course [Cognitive_Robotics](https://www.rug.nl/ocasys/fwn/vak/show?code=WMAI003-05) at University of Groningen
 * This repo contains a variation of the idea presented in **Learning to See before Learning to Act** paper, more details can be found in References
 * Firstly, the training is done on passive vision task to learn to detect objects.
-We chose segmentation and in particular grasp affordance segmentation instead of foreground segmentation as mentioned in the paper
+We chose segmentation and in particular object grasp affordance segmentation instead of foreground segmentation as mentioned in the paper
 * The trained passive vision task model is then transferred to learn an active vision task which is grasping

 ## Pretrained model used for passive vision task [segmentation]